Precision diagnostics: Molecular analysis in cancer diagnostics

 Tumor sampling and molecular analysis are common ways to determine the properties of cancers as well as cancer progression and host immune response.
 Cancers of unknown origin claim a small portion of all cancers globally.
 Previously unknown primary tumors were discovered from PD-1 mutations and amplifications thanks to high-dimension molecular profiling.
 A suspected carcinoma or poorly differentiated one may also be justified to apply to medical care.
 Newer technologies such as endobronchial ultrasound-guided transbronchial needle aspiration biopsy (EBUS-TBNA) are currently used in lung cancer diagnostics with 95% sensitivity and over 95% specificity.
-This minimally invasive method collects samples for morphological diagnosis and IHC/ISH characterization to determine cancer subtype and corresponding drug for treatment.
+This minimally invasive method collects samples for morphological diagnosis and IHC/ISH characterization to determine the cancer subtype and corresponding drug for treatment.
 Whole smear slides (WSI) also show potential for newer molecular analysis.
 Able to create a digital library of whole slide images from cytology data, clinicians can have more information at diagnosis in Rapid on-site evaluation.

-Conventionally, treatment of cancers has been reliant on the morphological diagnosis of the cell type and tissue, taking microphytic and simple biological techniques to identify cancer subtypes.
+Conventionally, the treatment of cancers has been reliant on the morphological diagnosis of the cell type and tissue, taking microphytic and simple biological techniques to identify cancer subtypes.
 However, this method is proven to be hard for metastatic tumors with primary tumors further away from the site of discovery.
-Upon using recent, high dimensional complete molecular sequencing, diagnostics results may also include mutations observed in tumors to better understand cancer types and aid future treatment plans.
+Upon using recent high dimensional complete molecular sequencing, diagnostics results may also include mutations observed in tumors to better understand cancer types and aid future treatment plans.
 An extreme example of a group of cancer, Esophageal adenocarcinomas, which are hardly distinguishable by morphology, makes morphological diagnosis extremely difficult.
 This is because nearly all oesophageal adenocarcinomas arise from Barrett's mucosa.
 Using cDNA microarrays, the genetic variations of subtypes of oesophageal adenocarcinomas are profiled and the prognosis of invasive hot cancers of this category is greatly improved.